 In the case of patients who underwent the endoscopic lift, numbness and swelling will also be experienced which will be controlled by prescription medication.
 Less itching is usually experienced among patients with this kind of lift.
 Staples and stitches are removed a week after the operation, and the fixation screws after two weeks.

 A patient will be able to get up and move about during the first few days post-operation, but careful measures in doing activities still need to be observed.
 After two days, washing and shampooing of the hair is already allowed – this period of time can even be shorter for endoscopic patients.
 Avoid vigorous physical activity such as exercise, heavy housework, bending, sex, or anything that can pump up your blood pressure.
 Exposure to the sun should also be limited for the next several months.
 After about three weeks, the visible signs of surgery will be gone, and the bruising can be concealed using makeup.
 As weeks will pass, you will begin to feel better and more energized.

 How will I look after surgery?

 The results of the eyebrow lift procedure are generally favorable, and patients are happy with the results no matter which of the two surgical methods was applied.
 Patients will see just how much they have aged due to the sagging and wrinkling of their forehead just by looking at their renewed appearance post-surgery.
 Forehead lifts do not magically stop time for you, but you can significantly delay the aging process by undergoing this procedure and perhaps doing it again after several years.
-Dr. Hall and Dr. Wrye are experts in eyebrow lift surgery located in Reno, Nevada, call us now for free consultation 775-284-8296.
+Dr. Hall and Dr. Wrye are experts in eyebrow lift surgery located in Reno, Nevada, call us now for consultation 775-284-8296.